Federal Realty Investment Trust (NYSE:FRT) Updates FY 2021 Earnings Guidance

-Federal Realty Investment Trust (NYSE:FRT) updated its FY 2021 earnings guidance on Wednesday.
+Federal Realty Investment Trust (NYSE:FRT) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $5.050-$5.150 for the period.
 The company issued revenue guidance of -.Federal Realty Investment Trust also updated its FY 2022 guidance to $5.300-$5.500 EPS.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
-Investors of record on Wednesday, September 22nd will be paid a $1.07 dividend.
-This is an increase from Federal Realty Investment Trust’s previous quarterly dividend of $1.06.
-This represents a $4.28 annualized dividend and a yield of 3.53%.
-The ex-dividend date of this dividend is Tuesday, September 21st.
-Federal Realty Investment Trust’s dividend payout ratio is currently 93.81%.

-A hedge fund recently bought a new stake in Federal Realty Investment Trust stock.
-OLD Mission Capital LLC acquired a new stake in shares of Federal Realty Investment Trust (NYSE:FRT) in the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor acquired 20,799 shares of the real estate investment trust’s stock, valued at approximately $1,527,000.
-85.50% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in Federal Realty Investment Trust stock.
+OLD Mission Capital LLC purchased a new position in shares of Federal Realty Investment Trust (NYSE:FRT) during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm purchased 20,799 shares of the real estate investment trust’s stock, valued at approximately $1,527,000.
+80.72% of the stock is owned by institutional investors.

 Federal Realty is a recognized leader in the ownership, operation and redevelopment of high-quality retail-based properties located primarily in major coastal markets from Washington, DC to Boston as well as San Francisco and Los Angeles.
 Founded in 1962, Federal Realty's mission is to deliver long-term, sustainable growth through investing in densely populated, affluent communities where retail demand exceeds supply.